garysweaver/irie/README.md

 #### arel_predication_split

-Character in the URL that seperates the attribute name from the optional arel predication
+The character in the URL that seperates the attribute name from the optional arel predication

 #### cors_access_control_headers